Supporting Parents at Penn

 For more information about private health insurance options, including options for low-income families, please visit the Pennsylvania Insurance Department website.
 Low-income families may also want to review information about the Children's Health Insurance Program (CHIP).
 Additional information about these programs and other social services for Pennsylvania residents is available through the Commonwealth of Pennsylvania Access to Social Services (COMPASS) website.
 Finally, there is also useful information at Covering Kids & Families.

 Healthcare during Pregnancy

 Expectant mothers can go to Penn's Student Health Center for Women's Health services, which are available even if you are not enrolled in the Student Health Insurance Plan.
-The Penn Pregnancy Center and Penn Ob/Gyn Care at the Hospital of the University of Pennsylvania (HUP) offer classes, information, and newsletter for Penn employees, students, and their spouses.
-To participate, you must have health insurance that allows you to receive care at HUP.
+Prenatal care is also provided by Penn Ob/Gyn Associates located at 3701 Market Street.
+For additional information about services provided, please visit: OB Care at HUP

 Additionally, the Philadelphia Alliance for Labor Support provides trained labor and birth support people (doulas) free of charge to women who would otherwise be unable to access doula care.

 Finally, you can also check your health insurance carrier for a list of Ob/Gyn doctors in their network.

 There is a daycare facility on campus: The Penn Children's Center is located at 3160 Chestnut Street; be aware that there is a long waiting list to enroll.

 Pennsylvania's Human Services Department provides an on-line childcare provider search database to find providers throughout the state.
 In addition, Pennsylvania's Department of Education provides a helpful checklist when looking for a provider.